 - How to stop worrying about mix workloads, read-modify-write, compaction and tuning

-- Why we switched from Apache Cassandra to ScyllaDB, an open source database that is fully compatible with Apache Cassandra
+- Why mParticle decided on the Apache Cassandra to ScyllaDB migration, an open source database that is fully compatible with Apache Cassandra

 - How to more effectively utilize high capacity Amazon Web Services (AWS) hardware, including the 64 vcpu, 15TB NVMe i3.16xl instances to run a 100TB dataset with just 10 nodes

 The mParticle platform captures more than $5 billion in e-commerce transactions over 1 billion monthly active users.
 Despite its challenging workload, with read-modify-write patterns on huge payload and strict read latency SLAs, we are able to achieve breakneck throughput and low latency without compromising on global database availability….With a little help from our ScyllaDB migration, of course.

 Want to solve for the mobile ecosystem’s biggest engineering problems?
 Learn why you should join the mParticle team and view open roles on our careers page.